 Oh, happy day!

-Christmas begins at sundown on Christmas Eve and ends with the Feast of the Epiphany of the Lord, I read.
+Then I read, Christmas begins at sundown on Christmas Eve and ends with the Feast of the Epiphany of the Lord.
+Great response.
+Now I know for sure.

 Oh, the memories!
 But, while I’m at it, what is Epiphany?